michaelperrin/automated-wordpress-slides/slides/docker-compose.md

-### Setting up Docker containers
+## Setting up Docker containers

-Create a `docker-compose.yml` file at the root of the project.
+`docker-compose.yml` file at the root of the project:

 ```yaml
 services: